awbla/awbla-student-workflow/content/5-processing.md

                - V2-Level2 {Folder}
                - V2-Level3 {Folder}
          - Test Shots-Errors
-- Click Download and choose where to save the zip folder, if prompted
-- Navigate to the downloaded zip folder (it should be named somthing like OneDrive_2021-10-28.zip)
-- Right click the folder and select Extract All
-- Click Browse, navigate to and click on your personal OneDrive, then click Extract
-    - Make sure the *Show extracted files when complete* box is checked
-- Double-click on the *3D Artifact Photos* folder to open it
-- Right-click the *BeginHere-Item Name* folder, select Rename, and type the Item Name (such as CE_CabinetA_D4_2394)
+- Right-click the *BeginHere-Item Name* folder, select Rename, and type the Item Name (such as CE_CA_D4_2394)

-##### Transfer the photos from the Desktop into the renamed item folder in your personal OneDrive
+##### Transfer the photos from the SD card into the renamed item folder
 - Double-click on the renamed item folder to open it
-- Open the Desktop folder that includes the photos
-- Review the photos, using the start and stop Levels cards to identify the different views and levels
-- Copy test shots photos into the *Test Shots-Errors* folder
-    - Copy any test shots, including errors/whoops/mistakes shots into the this folder
+- In a separate window, open the SD card folder with associated object photos and move all associated files to the renamed item folder.
+- Sort by file type
-- Copy the remaining photos, including the Start and Stop shots, into their appropriate folders within the renamed item folder
+- Copy the photos, including the Start and Stop shots, into their appropriate folders within the renamed item folder
    - Copy the JPEG files (.jpeg format) into the appropriate View and Level subfolders within the *Processed-JPEG* parent folder
    - Copy the Raw files (.cr2 format) into the appropriate View and Level subfolders within the *Raw* parent folder
    - Copy the TIFF files (.tif format) into the appropriate View and Level subfolders within the *TIFF* parent folder
 - Each of the sub-folders, like *Processed-JPEG > View 1 > V1-Level1*, will have at least 26 files total
    - This includes the 24 rotation shots, plus the Start and Stop shots

-##### Upload the renamed item folder to the AWBLA OneDrive
-- Navigate to the *CLIR-DHC Crabtree* folder in the AWBLA OneDrive
-- Double-click on the *3D Artifact Photos* folder to open it
-- Click Upload folder and select Folder
-- Navigate to and single click the renamed item folder
-- Click Upload to add the folder and subfolders to the *3D Artifact Photos* folder in the AWBLA OneDrive

 --------------
 {:#add3Dprojects}